liux520/liux_academic/content/post/ECAI-2023/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  admin
+  - admin
-  Xiangyu Liao
+  - Xiangyu Liao
-  Xiuya Shi
+  - Xiuya Shi
-  Linbo Qing
+  - Linbo Qing
-  Chao Ren *
+  - Chao Ren *

 # Author notes (optional)
-# author_notes:
+author_notes:
-#  * 'Corresponding Author'
+  - 'Sichuan University'

 date: '2013-07-01T00:00:00Z'
 doi: ''